themrspartan2/decision-support-v2-web/README.md

 # Time Tracking

-Time tracking is required.
-It's very simple.
+Time tracking is NOT required.
+It's very simple though.
 There are other useful actions like /done, /assign, /approve and /wip to name a few.

 | cmd | purpose |
 | ------ | ------ |